 Early in the life of the solar system, dust and rock circling the sun were pulled together by gravity into planets.
-But Jupiter, the largest planet, kept a number of the pieces from coalescing into another planet.
-Instead, its gravity disrupted the formation process, leaving an array of unattached asteroids.
+But not all of the ingredients created new worlds.
+A region between Mars and Jupiter became the asteroid belt.

 Most of the asteroids in the Main Belt are made of rock and stone, but a small portion of them contain iron and nickel metals.
 The remaining asteroids are made up of a mix of these, along with carbon-rich materials.
 Some of the more distant asteroids tend to contain more ices.
 Although they aren't large enough to maintain an atmosphere, but there is evidence that some asteroids contain water.

 Some asteroids are large, solid bodies — there are more than 16 in the belt with a diameter greater than 150 miles (240 km).
 The largest asteroids, Vesta, Pallas and Hygiea, are 250 miles (400 km) long and bigger.
 The region also contains the dwarf planet Ceres.
 At 590 miles (950 km) in diameter, or about a quarter of the size of our moon, Ceres is round yet is considered too small to be a full-fledged planet.
 However, it makes up approximately a third of the mass of the asteroid belt.
 [Gallery: Asteroid Pictures]